eun-chae-s/Your-Weather-Forecast/README.md

 For some issues, I stopped connecting Google Maps API to the app.
 But as long as you set up your own Google Maps API, it will be fine.

+Deleted packagae.json files for now due to security issue